 Findings Response VII-B-003 Independent Financial Audit Written policy, procedure, and practice provide for an independent financial audit of the facility.
 This audit is conducted annually or as stipulated by statute or regulation, not to exceed three years.
-Visual Inspection: annual audit Compliant VII-B-004 Facility Insurance Written policy, procedure, and practice provide for institutional insurance coverage, including at a minimum: worker's compensation, civil liability for employees, liability for official vehicles, and either a commercial crime/employee theft insurance policy, or public employee blanket bond.
-Compliant-Copy of the facility insurance on file.
-Visual Inspection: insurance policy VII-B-005 Mgmt. of Offender Personal Funds Compliant- Documentation of offenders fund Write-bods might: of Orienteer Personal Purities Written policies and procedures shall govern the management of offender personal funds held in trust by the facility.
+Visual Inspection: annual audit Compliant.
+An annual financial audit is conducted as mandated by regulation.
+Conducted by Clark, Robinson and Thomas, CPA. minimum: worker's compensation, civil liability for employees, liability for official vehicles, and either a commercial crime/employee theft insurance policy, or public employee blanket bond.
+Compliant.
+Policy is currently with Hub International Gulf South policy #231432 Visual Inspection: insurance policy Completed Offender funde and anterlad by VII-B-005 Mgmt. of Offender Personal Funds Written policies and procedures shall govern the management of offender personal funds held in trust by the facility.
 The policies and procedures shall include: Specific guidelines and controls for collecting, safeguarding, and disbursing offender personal funds; Require offenders be provided receipts for all financial transactions; Comply with general accounting procedures and state law; and Establish a system of checks and balances.
-Any interest earned on monies other than operating funds accrues to the benefit of the offenders. on file.
-VII-B-006 Disposition of an Offender's Account upon Death Compliant The facility shall complete its fiduciary duty to ensure all of the deceased offender's funds due to the estate are properly accounted for, safeguarded, and disbursed.
-Upon the death of an offender, facility staff shall do the following: 1.
-Complete the Disposition of Offender Funds upon Death (DPS&C Form AM-C-2-b) to determine the amount owed to the decedent's estate and to determine what a claimant shall submit to receive the amount owed to the estate.
-2. Check the offender's Master Record and Visiting Lists to determine if there is a living spouse of other living heirs listed in the offender's personal information.
-3. If so, facility staff shall attempt to notify the spouse or heirs of the amount owed to the estate, after all debts have been cleared, and the documentation required to receive the funds. a.
+Any interest earned on monies other than operating funds accrues to the benefit of the offenders.
+Complaint.
+Offender funds are controlled by approved accounting procedure.
+Visual Inspection: offender records VII-B-006 Disposition of an Offender's Account upon Death The facility shall complete its fiduciary duty to ensure all of the deceased offender's funds due to the estate are properly accounted for, safeguarded, and disbursed.
+Upon the death of an offender, facility staff shall do the following: Complete the Disposition of Offender Funds upon Death (DPS&C Form AM-C-2-b) to determine the amount owed to the decedent's estate and to determine what a claimant shall submit to receive the amount owed to the estate.
+Check the offender's Master Record and Visiting Lists to determine if there is a living spouse or other living heirs listed in the offender's personal information.
+If so, facility staff shall attempt to notify the spouse or heirs of the amount owed to the estate, after all debts have been cleared, and the documentation required to receive the funds.
 If the amount owed to the estate is less than or equal to \$2,500, provide the claimant a copy of the Claimant's Request for Offender Funds Upon the Offender's Death and Due to the Offender's Estate (Form AM-C-2-a).
-The claimant must submit the completed and notarized form to receive the amount owed to the estate. b.
-If the amount owed to the estate is greater than \$2,500, inform the claimant he/she must obtain a Judgement of Possession or Louisiana Small Succession Affidavit to receive the amount owed to the estate.
+The claimant must submit the completed and notarized form to receive the amount owed to the estate.
+If the amount owed to the estate is greater than \$2,500, inform the claimant he/she must obtain a Judgment of Possession or Louisiana Small Succession Affidavit to receive the amount owed to the estate.